AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Make API requests.md

 ## Request signatures

-Alibaba Cloud CDN uses the request signature to verify the identity of the request caller.
+Alibaba Cloud CDN uses the request signature to verify the identity of the API caller.
 You must sign all API requests whether they are sent over HTTP or HTTPS.
 For more information about how signatures are calculated, see [Signature method](/intl.en-US/New API Reference/Signature method.md).

 Alibaba Cloud CDN implements symmetric encryption with an AccessKey pair to verify the identity of the request sender.
 An AccessKey pair consists of an `AccessKey ID` and an `AccessKey secret`.
 An AccessKey pair is an identity credential issued to Alibaba Cloud accounts and Resource Access Management \(RAM\) users that is similar to a pair of logon username and password.